-Maintaining compliance and controlling infection covers a wide range of procedures in adult care, both domestic and nursing.
+Maintaining infection control compliance and controlling infection covers a wide range of procedures in adult care, both domestic and nursing.
 Human waste is a significant source of infection risk, and all establishments concerned with care, regardless of size, must provide facilities to ensure its hygienic disposal.
 The addition of managed routines, particularly in the sluice room or dirty utility room, also helps to reduce cross contamination risks.

 Remember that a sluice room may be used 24/7, so a site should be chosen where noise from water or clattering hardware will not be a nuisance.